lupyuen/lupyuen.github.io/src/marathon.md

 Weirdly, the __42 km Weekly Run__ works OK for me...

-- 7 hours of pure bliss, no distractions, just mindful meditation
+- 7 hours of pure bliss, no distraction, just mindful meditation
 - Though we start at 3 am and finish at 10 am, which feels a bit too hot
 - I'm lucky the 42 km run is __Mostly Painless__ (except 3 bruised toes and a sore heel).
 Everything recovers quickly, within a day.